Skip to content

 Decoding a methodology-heavy domain

-• The data model — what drives each risk score, and which inputs could realistically come from Airbnb's systems vs. manual entry
+What drives each risk score, and which inputs can come from Airbnb's systems vs. manual entry

-• The “dynamic” thesis — trigger-based refreshes, scenario simulation, and live dashboarding rather than static annual reports
+Trigger-based refreshes, scenario simulation, and live dashboarding instead of static annual reports

 Configuration